WalletWasabi/WasabiDoc/docs/glossary/Glossary-GeneralBitcoin.md

 :::details
 ### Taproot

-Taproot is an upgrade to the Bitcoin consensus rules.
+Taproot is an upgrade to Bitcoin which introduces several new features.
-The Taproot upgrade contains three distinct upgrades to the Bitcoin protocol: Schnorr Signatures, Taproot, and Tapscript.
-It was activitated via a softfork in 2021.
+Taproot integrates the Schnorr Digital Signature Scheme into Bitcoin, upgrading Bitcoin’s core cryptography.
-Taproot will set the stage for extra functionality to Bitcoin by optimizing scalability, privacy and smart contract functionality.
+Taproot builts on the SegWit upgrade to improve Bitcoin’s privacy and lower transaction fees.
-The Taproot softfork adds another output type called "Pay to Taproot" (P2TR).
+Taproot makes future Bitcoin upgrades easier by reforming Bitcoin’s scripting language.
 :::

 :::details